 Her publications are in the area of behavioural and labour economics, with particular focus on gender, stigma and social norms.
 She has published extensively in the economics of sex work.
-Recent work focusses on teacher interventions to redress disadvantage in education, the evolution of gender preferences and their role in individual and collective outcomes, and the use of both big social data and board games to understand economic behaviour.
+Recent work focusses on (conscious and unconscious) bias, interventions to redress disadvantage in education, the evolution of gender preferences and their role in individual and collective outcomes, and the use of both big social data and board games to understand economic behaviour.

 She has worked at the UAM University in Mexico and University of Venice, and has been involved in the evaluation of international development projects (UN-Inter-American Development Bank, UN-ECLAC), of government policy in the UK (Home Office) and of regional policy, has given various academic and public talks and regularly collaborates with national and international media.